kaiachain/kaia-agent-research/README.md

   - **`SLACK_DIGEST_SCHEDULE="now"`**: When the digest script runs (either manually via `npm run digest` or automatically if integrated into the main flow's end), it will send summaries for reports processed *since the last time the "now" digest was successfully run*.
 It tracks this using the `data/digest_state.json` file.
   - **`SLACK_DIGEST_SCHEDULE="<cron_schedule>"` (e.g., `"0 9 * * *"` for 9 AM UTC)**: The script uses a fixed lookback period (currently hardcoded as 24 hours in `send-slack-digest.js`) to gather reports when run.
 You would typically trigger this script using an external scheduler like `cron` based on the desired schedule. *Note: The current setup doesn't automatically schedule based on the cron string; it only uses it to adjust the lookback logic if provided.*
   - **Not Set / Empty**: If the variable is not set, running the digest script defaults to the fixed lookback period (like the cron schedule case) and relies on manual triggering.

+## Automation with Cron

+The application uses node-cron for scheduling regular checks for new reports:

+1. **Internal Cron Scheduling**:
+   - The daemon uses node-cron to schedule checks according to the `CRON_SCHEDULE` environment variable
+   - The default schedule is daily at midnight (`0 0 * * *`)
+   - You can customize this by setting `CRON_SCHEDULE` in your .env file

+2. **Cron Syntax**:
+   - Standard cron format: `minute hour day month weekday`
+   - Examples:
+     - `0 */12 * * *` - Every 12 hours
+     - `0 9 * * 1-5` - Every weekday at 9 AM
+     - `0 0,12 * * *` - Every day at midnight and noon

+3. **Manual Scheduling**:
+   - You can also use your system's cron to schedule runs if you prefer not using the daemon
+   - Example: `0 9 * * * cd /path/to/app && npm run delphi:run`

+The scheduling system ensures regular checks without requiring manual intervention while providing flexibility to customize the timing according to your needs.

 ## Docker Setup